 IR/DR Certificate Conversion

-On October 15, 2017, the first initial certifying exams in interventional radiology/diagnostic radiology (IR/DR) will be administered.
-On this day, the ABR’s subspecialty certificate in vascular and interventional radiology (VIR) will be sunsetted and can no longer be maintained.
-Qualified interventional radiologists will be issued a new board certificate that reflects their unique stature as IRs and their singular role in treating and managing patients through image-guided interventions.
+On October 15, 2017, the first initial certifying exams in interventional radiology/diagnostic radiology (IR/DR) were administered.
+On this day, the ABR’s subspecialty certificate in vascular and interventional radiology (VIR) was sunsetted and can no longer be maintained.
+Qualified interventional radiologists were issued a new board certificate that reflects their unique stature as IRs and their singular role in treating and managing patients through image-guided interventions.

-Because this is a major change in certification, diplomates have been asked to take action by October 1, 2017 to either:
+Because this is a major change in certification, diplomates were asked to take action by October 1, 2017 to either:

 - confirm their decision to convert their DR and VIR certificates to the new IR/DR specialty certificate, or